K3lvin4SY/InfoCom-LP3-Lab2/README.md

 pip3 install -r requirements.txt
 ```

+## Setup:
+In `/pi`:
+Change SERVER_IP to the ip of your pi server in both `drone.py` & `simulstor.py`

+Now to code should work completely if the network configuration is setup correct. =)

 ## On the Server Pi:
 Go to `/webserver`, start your Redis server and run the two flask servers:
 1. On Terminal 1, start your redis server